rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Yet even if I do judge, my judgment is true, for it is not I alone who judge, but I and the Father who sent me. ^0816

-In your Law it is written that the testimony of two people is true. ^0817
+In your Law it is written that the testimony of two men is true. ^0817

 I am the one who bears witness about myself, and the Father who sent me bears witness about me. ^0818